 With the latitude locked into the local latitude and the telescope set towards the south celestial pole (SCP) on the azimuth axis, the Dec axis is set to 90º and clasped in place.
 The telescope needs to be sitting strictly over the tripod.
 To achieve this, it is moved on the RA axis until in position and then clasped in place.
 It is now in the general direction of the SCP.

-Depending on the time of year and the night, the Southern Cross (AKA Crux) is a well-known marker to determine south.
+Depending on the time of year and the night, the Southern Cross (AKA Crux) is a well-known marker and southern hemisphere constellation to determine south.
 Draw a horizontal line between the bright star adjacent to it, Hadar, and Achernar to the west.
 At the center of this line, where the Crux points to, is roughly the SCP.